exoscale/exoscale-cloud-controller-manager/docs/service-loadbalancer.md

-If you prefer to manage the NLB instance yourself using different tools (e.g. [Terraform][exo-tf-provider]), you can specify the ID of the NLB instance to use in the k8s *Service* annotations as well as an annotation instructing the Exoscale CCM not to delete the NLB instance when there are no more services defined on it:
+If you prefer to manage the NLB instance yourself using different tools (e.g. [Terraform][exo-tf-provider]), you can specify the ID of the NLB instance to use in the k8s *Service* annotations as well as an annotation instructing the Exoscale CCM not to create/update/delete the specified NLB instance:

 ```yaml
 kind: Service